tarantool/metrics/metrics/plugins/prometheus/README.md

 ## Prometheus

-Plugin to collect metrics and send them to Prometheus server.
+This is a Lua library that makes it easy to collect metrics from your Tarantool apps and databases and expose them via the Prometheus protocol.

 ### Usage

 Import the Prometheus plugin:
 ```lua
 local prometheus = require('metrics.plugins.prometheus')
 ```